sivel/python-apt-wheel/README.md

 Wheel files will be downloaded into the `wheelhouse` directory.

+## debian_control_file

+This is a custom Ansible module that parses a debian packaging control file and provides information from all package paragraphs

 ## docker.pex?

 To avoid needing to install `docker-py` to work with the Ansible `docker_container` module, a PEX file with `docker-py` installed within is provided to work as the `ansible_python_interpreter` for `docker_container` tasks.